networknt/light-example-4j/tram/light-tram-todolist/README.md

 The Todo application uses the light-tram-4j framework to publish and consume domain events.

 1. TodoCommandService persist todo entity to local data store and publishes an event when it creates, updates, or deletes a Todo.
-It uses the DomainEventPublisher, which is implemented by the light-tram-4j Tram framework.
+It uses the DomainEventPublisher, which is implemented by the light-tram-4j framework.

 2. light-tram-4j cdc server will get the published enents from MESSAGE/EVENT table and producer to Kafka message broker.